NathanWhelan/AdmixPipe_mod/README.md

 This is a modified version of AdmixPipe v3 (https://github.com/stevemussmann/admixturePipeline).
+Installation instructions and dependencies should be found at https://github.com/stevemussmann/admixturePipeline.

+There is not a Docker version for this modified pipeline, and I have no current intentions of creating one.

 If you use the modified version, you should cite S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, M.E.
 Douglas 2023.
 ADMIXPIPE v3: Facilitating Population Structure Delimitation from SNP Data.
 Bioinformatics Advances 3(1):vbad168.
 DOI: 10.1093/bioadv/vbad168